 Reading at Redscope

 - Children have the opportunity to read for pleasure

 - We develop the skills required for the critical reading of texts

-* Children read, summarise, express and clarify their own ideas and the ideas of others.
+- Children read, summarise, express and clarify their own ideas and the ideas of others.

-* Children are encouraged to read a wide range of fiction, poetry and non-fiction materials
+- Children are encouraged to read a wide range of fiction, poetry and non-fiction materials

 - Children are encouraged to listen attentively

-* Gain awareness of the close links between reading and writing
+- Children gain awareness of the close links between reading and writing

 Phonics and Early Reading

-At the end of Year 1 pupils take the Statutory Phonics test which consists of reading real and alien words to assess their decoding skills.
-In Year 2 children start to look at spelling rules and patterns detailed in the National Curriculum.
+At the end of Year 1, pupils take the Statutory Phonics test which consists of reading real and alien words to assess their decoding skills.
+In Year 2, children start to look at spelling rules and patterns detailed in the National Curriculum.
 These are sent home as spelling lists for children to learn weekly.
-Their knowledge and understanding of these rules is tested in the statutory End of Key Stage 1 spelling test.
-Reading is a major focus at Redscope Primary School.
-Children are organised into small groups and take part in at least 2 pupil guided reading sessions per week.
-Books are carefully levelled using the PM benchmark scheme to ensure children have the opportunity to make small steps of progress and feel successful moving through the levels.
+Their knowledge and understanding of these rules is assessed through the application of the words into their independent writing.

 Our English curriculum is designed to promote good outcomes for pupils by providing children with the opportunity to develop their speaking and listening into reading and writing skills.
 We use the National Curriculum objectives to inform our planning and progression documents to ensure that skills are being built on in each year group.
 Cross-curricular links are planned for, ensuring each year group covers a range of writing genres linked to their curriculum topics throughout the year to ensure that skills are being practised and knowledge and understanding is being applied to other curriculum areas.
 Each year group has specific genres, ensuring that during their time at Redscope Primary, they have developed mastery of a wide range of writing styles for a range of different purposes.

-* Grammar, punctuation and spelling objectives taught are applied into appropriate writing genres
+- Grammar, punctuation and spelling objectives taught are applied into appropriate writing genres

-* High quality texts, drama and first-hand experiences are used to stimulate writing opportunities.
+- High quality texts, drama and first-hand experiences are used to stimulate writing opportunities.

-* Modelling and shared/collaborative writing is used regularly to demonstrate good practice
+- Modelling and shared/collaborative writing is used regularly to demonstrate good practice

-* We provide time for planning, editing and revising
+- We provide time for planning, editing and revising

 - Checklists are used for pupils to self-assess or peer assess, when appropriate so they can evaluate effectively

 Grammar, punctuation and spelling is taught in discrete teaching sessions at our school to ensure that children have a secure understanding of grammatical structures, word classes, accurate punctuation use and spelling patterns.
 Children are given the opportunity to practise skills during these sessions which can then be applied in writing sessions in English and other curriculum areas.
 We use the Rising Stars scheme for spelling to ensure that spelling patterns are being taught consistently across school.